robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

   arduino/build/esp32.esp32.esp32/arduino.ino.spiffs.bin
 ```

-There are several very-specific numbers here and they have to be exactly right.
+There are three very-specific numbers here and they have to be exactly right.
 So it took a while to find out exactly what these numbers should be.
 I found the block-size, `-b` , and page size, `-p` in the
 [official docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/spiffs.html#mkspiffs).

 The size parameter was a little harder to track down.
 The size is important, it needs to be the exact size of the `spiffs` partition you want to mount, otherwise it won't work.
-More info on this in [Arduino partitions](#arduino-partitions) below.
+More info on this in [Arduino partitions](#arduino-partitions) above.

 ### Flashing from the CLI

-Another hurdle was getting a consistent flash from the CLI, to quickly develop the firmware and try out different fixes.
+The final hurdle was getting a consistent flash from the CLI, to quickly develop the firmware and try out different fixes.
-This took the form of another bash script, **bin/flash.sh**:
+This took the form of another bash script:

+**bin/flash.sh**

 ```bash
 #!/usr/bin/env sh